-Norwood is a smaller suburb in Tasmania within the Launceston local government area (postcode 7250).
+Located in Tasmania within the Launceston local government area, Norwood is a smaller suburb (postcode 7250).
 With a population of 3,869, the suburb has a mature demographic with a median age of 48.
 Households earn a median income of $75K per year, with an average household size of 2.3 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at -0.3% year-on-year at the LGA level.
+TAS employment has moved -0.3% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+TAS also had 19 Commonwealth-backed major projects under construction, 0 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, clerical & administrative, community & personal service.
+Employment in the area leans toward healthcare and education.
 The top ancestries reported are Australian, English, Scottish.

 Norwood is served by 2 schools, including 1 primary, 1 secondary.
 The average ICSEA score is 976, which is around the national average of 1,000.
 Public transport access includes 2 rail stations, 20 bus stops.

-From an investment perspective, Norwood offers a gross rental yield of 5.2%, rated as high yield.
+Looking at the investment signals, Gross rental yield sits at around 2.7% (low yield).
 Property prices are near the state median ($625K/$750K).
 The price-to-income ratio of 8.3x is considered moderate.
 House prices have moved +3.2% year-on-year.
+Population growth of -0.3% year-on-year points to declining demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.